Teledyne DALSA: History

 The company was founded in Waterloo, Ontario, Canada in 1980 by imaging pioneer Savvas Chamberlain, a former professor in electrical engineering at the University of Waterloo.
+It originally concentrated in developing and generating charge-coupled device (CCD) image sensor technology.

 The company was capitalised in November 1984 and was publicly listed on the Toronto Stock Exchange in May 1996.

-The company originally concentrated in developing and generating charge coupled device (CCD) image sensor technology.
-It has since grown into an industry leader in semiconductor technology, employing approximately 1000 individuals worldwide and earning revenues of more than $200 million.
+It has grown into an industry leader in semiconductor technology, employing as of 2011 approximately 1000 individuals worldwide and earning revenues of more than $200 million.
 Headquarters remain in Waterloo, Ontario, Canada, but the company has expanded operations into Billerica, Massachusetts; Santa Clara, California; Bromont and Montreal, Quebec; Eindhoven and Enschede, Netherlands, in addition to sales offices in Germany, Japan, and China.

-DALSA was acquired by Teledyne in 2010.
+DALSA was acquired by Teledyne in February 2011.

-Technology and Applications
+Technology and applications

-Teledyne DALSA designs and manufactures digital imaging products for industrial, scientific, and medical applications, including semiconductor wafer inspection, printed circuit inspection, general machine vision, digital radiography, medium format photography, aerial photogrammetry, and astronomy.
-Notably, many of the image sensors employed in NASA’s Spirit, Opportunity, and Curiosity Mars Rovers were manufactured by Teledyne DALSA.
+The company designs and manufactures digital imaging products for industrial, scientific, and medical applications, including semiconductor wafer inspection, printed circuit inspection, general machine vision, digital radiography, medium format photography, aerial photogrammetry, and astronomy.
+Notably, many of the image sensors employed in NASA’s Spirit (2004), Opportunity (2004), and Curiosity (2011) Mars Rovers were manufactured by DALSA.

-Teledyne DALSA is one of few industrial digital camera producers that has a vertically integrated supply chain.
-Teledyne DALSA owns the wafer forge where many of its imaging sensors are manufactured and is one of the few manufacturers offering both CCD and CMOS sensors.
-In 2005, Teledyne DALSA acquired Canadian frame grabber and camera manufacturer Coreco (based in Montreal).
+DALSA is one of few industrial digital camera producers that has a vertically integrated supply chain.
+In 2002, Dalsa bought the Bromont semiconductor wafer foundry from Zarlink Semiconductor Inc. DALSA owns the wafer forge where many of its imaging sensors are manufactured and is one of the few manufacturers offering both CCD and CMOS sensors.

+In 2005 DALSA acquired Canadian frame grabber and camera manufacturer Coreco (based in Montreal).
 In doing so, Teledyne DALSA added software, acquisition and further gigabit Ethernet technology to its portfolio.

-Teledyne DALSA developed a digital cinema camera (the Origin camera system), but despite remarkable imaging performance the system was not a commercial success and the project was wound down in 2009.
+In 2003 DALSA introduced a digital cinema camera (the Origin camera system), but despite remarkable imaging performance the system was not a commercial success and the project was wound down in 2009.
+In 2007, it was redesigned to provide a better image output and was renamed the Dasla Origin II, later that same year the Evolution camera was also released.

+In 2023, Teledyne DALSA announced the production of a new camera, the Linea2 4k Multispectral 5GigE.

 Recognition

-In 2007, Teledyne DALSA was named one of Canada's Top 100 Employers, as published in Maclean's magazine, one of a few manufacturing companies to receive this honour.
+In 2007, DALSA was named one of Canada's Top 100 Employers, as published in Maclean's magazine, one of a few manufacturing companies to receive this honour.

-In 2010, Yole Développement named Teledyne DALSA’s wafer foundry as "the leading independent pure‐play MEMS foundry worldwide".
+In 2010, Yole Développement named DALSA’s wafer foundry as "the leading independent pure‐play MEMS foundry worldwide".